Addiction Treatment Services at Rosary Hall

 Ready for detox?
 Call 24/7 at 216-363-2580.

 The battle to be free from alcohol or drug dependency is never easy, but it can be won.
 At Rosary Hall, patients and their families find the road to freedom in a recovery process that’s compassionate, comprehensive and one of the best in the country.

 Every patient has unique needs in his or her personal battle to break the stronghold of addiction.
 Through an individual evaluation, we will determine where you are in the addiction process and develop a comprehensive, individualized plan that combine’s today’s cutting edge treatment options with a compassionate, human touch.
 Tailoring a plan to fit each individual is an essential component to returning to a life free from addiction.

 Expertise at Every Step

 An effective treatment program involves many steps and a commitment from each patient.
 That’s why Rosary Hall provides a continuum of care founded on the 12-step, abstinence-based model.
-This continuum of care seamlessly transitions patients through a process of inpatient medical withdrawal/detoxification to outpatient rehabilitation and into community-based support networks.
+This continuum of care seamlessly transitions patients through a process of outpatient rehabilitation and into community-based support networks.

 Proven Care, Conveniently Located

 Located in the heart of downtown Cleveland, Rosary Hall offers convenient access to care for those living and working in the city, as well as its surrounding suburbs.